AscendingPassage.com HOME PAGE.

 are the toys, the souvenirs of the Sudan: old knives, panther-

 skins and gazelle horns.
-Numbers of Indians even are come to this
+Numbers of Indians even have come to this

 improvised fair, bringing their stuffs from Rajputana and Cashmere.